sematic-ai/sematic/docs/contributor-guide.md

-There are many ways for you to contribute to Sematic.
+There are many ways for you to contribute to Sematic!

 Here are the main ones: